VeselinMar/Petstagram/README.md

 # Petstagram

-Petstagram is a Django web application reminding a lot of FurryBuddies but better in every way.
+Petstagram is one more practice Django web application reminding a lot of FurryBuddies but better.
 Users can create, edit, and delete posts, and view details of other pets in the community.
+On top of that there is integrated Like, Comment and share functionality.

 # Installation